Tuhin114/auth0_package/README.md

 | `Login`      | **`Required`** `username`, `password`|
 | `Logout`      | Nothing Required|

-- You can modify all the functions...all codes are available.
-You can add other variables or parameters.
-Accordingly you have to change the userModel and function code.
+- You can modify all the functions as all the code is available.
+Add variables or parameters as needed, and update the user model and function code accordingly.

-- **In updated versions of this package, we will try to give customization of this parameters.**
+- **In updated versions of this package, we will try to give customizations of this parameters.**

 **`middleware`** :The protectRoute middleware function verifies the JWT token from cookies, retrieves the corresponding user from the database, and attaches the user object to the request for protected routes.